 Voigtlander 50mm f1.5 II Sample Images

-I use my Core Color prests to color these images.
+I use my Core Color Prests to color these images.
 B&W are colored with Ono B&W Presets.
-These are my presets that I continue to update every year with styles and improvements.
+These are my presets that I continue to update every year with different styles and improvements.
 If you order them be sure to remember your login information and you can grab updates when they roll out.